 Trying to make every woman fit the same workout mould because of their trimester, and even perform the exact same variations of moves, for a specific trimester of pregnancy is what can lead to injury and pain.
 Especially when there is no awareness of their body’s recruitment patterns.

-In my signature online pregnancy course, The Ultimate Pregnant Core.
+In my signature online pregnancy and postpartum membership THE BFAB METHOD.
 Our first module is called Conscious Core.

 In this module each beautiful pregnant student, no matter what trimester or level of fitness, will begin to learn how to connect to their active centre (deep core) and when this is done correctly (both mentally and physically) an incredible synergy happens with the rest of the body —as it is all connected !